Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Model Evaluation

 \subsubsection{\bf Multitask Learning Framework}

-Since ERC and EFR have dependency on each other, we design a joint learning approach where two tasks are learned simultaneously in a unified manner.
-We extend {\tt ERC-MMN} to learn two disjoint probability distributions corresponding to the ERC and EFR tasks.
-To model this, both tasks share {\tt ERC-MMN} till the penultimate layer.
-Subsequently, we add two parallel fully-connected layers -- one for each task.
-We train the model by accumulating the losses incurred at the output layers of ERC and EFR, and backpropagate employing {\tt Adam} optimizer.
+Since ERC and EFR depend on each other, we design a joint learning approach where two tasks are learned simultaneously in a unified manner. {This setting follows a pipeline where the {\tt ERC-MMN} model is extended to first detect the ERC labels, and if there is a flip observed in a speaker's emotion, the EFR task is performed.
+Both the tasks share {\tt ERC-MMN} till the penultimate layer.} Subsequently, we add two parallel fully-connected layers -- one for each task.
+We train the model by accumulating the losses incurred at the output layers of ERC and EFR and backpropagate employing {\tt Adam} optimizer.
 We call this model \multitask.

-Unfortunately, \multitask\ does not benefit much for ERC and a small improvement of $\sim1.4\%$ F1-score for EFR compared to {\tt EFR-MMN}.
+Unfortunately, \multitask\ does not benefit much for ERC and a slight improvement of $\sim1.4\%$ F1-score for EFR compared to {\tt EFR-MMN}.
 However, the obtained multitask performance on EFR is below-par compared to {\tt EFR-TX}.
 Similar to the earlier case, we attribute this performance drop to the different ways in which we model the tasks.
-We also perform multitasking on the best baseline, DGCN, where we observe that EFR slightly improves (from $52.9\%$ to $53.0\%$), whereas, we observe $0.7\%$ drop in ERC ($51.8\%$ to $51.1\%$).
+We also perform multitasking on the best baseline, DGCN, where we observe that EFR slightly improves (from $52.9\%$ to $53.0\%$), whereas we observe a $0.7\%$ drop in ERC ($51.8\%$ to $51.1\%$).